Farm Financial Assessment

 This agreement sets out the activities you must do while you get Farm Household Allowance from us.

-You will have 28 days to enter into your agreement or your payment may stop.
+You’ll have 28 days to enter into your agreement or your payment may stop.
 Talk to your case officer as soon as possible if you need more time.